 Eligibility Rules – These are minimum requirements on annual earnings (in dollars), number of weeks worked over a year, number of hours worked over a year, and number of employees at workplace for a worker to be eligible to receive leave benefits from the program.

 Max Weeks – These are maximum number of weeks for which an eligible worker can receive leave benefits from the program.
 User can set different value of maximum number of weeks for each of the 6 leave types.

+Eligible Employee Types

+Private Employees – If checked, workers working for private business employers will be included as eligible workers.

+Government Employees – Type of government employees to be included as eligible workers.
+If Government Employee is checked, all 3 child checkboxes will be automatically checked.
+Otherwise, user can selectively check 0, 1, 2, or all of the child checkboxes, including Federal Employees, State Employees, and Local Employees.

+Self Employed – If checked, workers under self-employment will be included as eligible workers.

 Benefit Financing – These are parameters of the payroll tax on eligible workers.
 Payroll Tax is an integer value representing percentage points of tax rate.
 State Average Tax Rate is the estimated average state income tax, which would be applicable if the Benefit Tax checkbox below is checked, in which case the state leave program benefits would also be subject to payroll taxation, allowing state to recoup tax revenue from paid program benefits.
 Maximum Taxable Earnings Per Person is an integer value that places a cap on annual taxable earnings that are subject to this payroll tax.